 1. Improving processes

-These processes are not restricted to any one department; there are several within any manufacturing company—or any company for that matter—that can benefit by using tech to improve their processes.
-A simple example would be to automate payment invoices, order fulfillment, or using bulk actions for large orders.
+These processes are not restricted to any one department; there are several within any manufacturing company—or any company, for that matter—that can benefit by using tech to improve their processes.
+A simple example would be to automate payment invoices, order fulfillment, or to use bulk actions for large orders.

 Suggested solution: workflow automation